 On day 4, shortly after entering the highlands, the quest became even more real.
 We kicked the day of with an early wade through a waist deep glacial river.
 With an evident step up in what the elements were going to bring in the days ahead, our bodies started to feel fatigued with almost 300km behind us, we faced the reality of what it’s going to take to successfully and safely finish this expedition.
 It was at this time that the group dynamics, as it so often does took a turn.
 The real experience in the Onbike expedition team started to show as the going got tougher.
 With deteriorating whether, windspeed of up to 60km per hour and periodic ice rain the team worked together, blocking out the discomforts, sharing snacks during our rest stops and focused on getting comfortable with being uncomfortable.

-Three hours into what prove to be the longest day of the trip, we arrived a vast lava field, the result of a recent crack in a volcano.
-We’d been warned that might encounter, but had no way of knowing the exactly where until we got to it.
-The lava field meant a four hour-hour detour on a day that already held the biggest climbs and longest and coldest river crossings of our trip.
+Three hours into what proved to be the longest day of the trip, we arrived at a vast lava field, the result of a recent crack in a volcano.
+We’d been warned that we might encounter it, but had no way of knowing the exact extremes until we got to it.
+The lava field meant a four hour detour on a day that already held the biggest climbs and longest and coldest river crossings of our trip.

-This day was hard, this day was painful and it pushed everyone in the team to their limits.
+This day was hard and painful and it pushed everyone in the team to their limits.
 After nearly 13 hours in the saddle, our way was once again blocked – this time by a raging river .
-Our support vehicle had to be called in to help us across, which meant a further delay while we waited for us to reach us.
-Riders and their bikes were taken across four at a time, and we regrouped on the opposite bank for the final two-hour push to camp.
+Our support vehicle had to be called in to help us across, which meant a further delay while we waited for it to reach us.
+Riders and their bikes were taken across four at a time and we regrouped on the opposite bank for the final two-hour push to camp.

 The evening of our longest, most gruelling day had us cycling well into the night.
-But as so often, a day of lows ended on a high.
-As we cycled towards camp , after 17 hours and 109km of intense riding, a blood red moon rose and an array of blue and green Northern Lights began to dance in the night sky.
+But as it often does, a day of lows ends on a high.
+As we cycled towards camp, after 17 hours and 109km of intense riding, a blood red moon rose and an array of blue and green Northern Lights began to dance in the night sky.
 Sharing this still gives me goosebumps!

 AT OCEANS END